3-Day Istanbul Itinerary for First-Timers | Turkey

-3-day Isanbul itinerary.
+3-day Istanbul itinerary.
 Image of Istanbuls skyline

 Despite Istanbul not being the capital city of Turkey (Ankara is), it is the most populated city, with over 15 million people living there.